C++ Shadowing Base Class Member Function

 As we know, inheritance is a feature of OOP that allows us to create derived classes from a base class.
 The derived classes inherit features of the base class.

-Suppose, the same function is defined in both the derived class and the based class.
-Now if we call this function using the object of the derived class, the function of the derived class is executed.
+Suppose we define the same function in both the base class and the derived class.
+Now, when we call this function using the object of the derived class, the function of the derived class executes.

 #include <iostream>